 Quality and Patient Safety

-Patient safety is a fundamental component of Group Health's mission to deliver high quality health care.
+Patient safety is a fundamental component of Kaiser Permanente's mission to deliver high quality health care.
 We believe it is every patient's right and every employee and practitioner's responsibility.

 Developing a unified and strong patient safety culture, in which patient safety and error reduction are considered everyone's responsibility.